rsmets/personal-site/src/content/work/mtg-oracle.md

   - AWS Bedrock
 ---

-[MTG Oracle](https://github.com/rsmets/mtg-oracle) is a Magic: The Gathering deck-building agent for the Standard format.
+[MTG Oracle](https://github.com/rsmets/mtg-oracle) is a Magic: The Gathering deck-building agent and card retrieval stack.
 On the surface it takes a plain-language brief, like "an aggressive red-white deck that can beat the current control meta," and returns a legal, tournament-aware 60-card deck with its reasoning shown.
 Underneath, it was my attempt to build a genuinely state-of-the-art retrieval-augmented agent the way I would want a production system built: prompts treated as versioned software, and quality treated as something you measure rather than assume.

-It is [live on Railway](https://web-production-26b47.up.railway.app) with a React SPA front end, and the whole core runs on AWS Bedrock.
+It is [live](https://themtgoracle.com), deployed on Railway, with a React SPA front end, and the all the inference runs on AWS Bedrock.

 ### Why Magic, of All Things